 Check the status of your application on your MyFile account, where you uploaded your admissions documents.

 File review and decision-making will begin as soon as files are complete.
-All supporting documentation (e.g transcripts, references etc) should be uploaded as early as possible, and before the January 10, 2018 deadline.
+All supporting documentation (e.g transcripts, references etc) should be uploaded as early as possible, and before the application deadline.
 Decisions will be made on a rolling basis and applicants should receive notification in the early spring.